-Individual Development Plan (IDP)

-Participants develop and outline a plan as to how the competencies will be fulfilled.
-This Individual Development Plan (IDP) typically reflects past documented experience, as well as future experience, based on theories and practices learned during the Leadership orientation and other program experiences.
-The IDP is usually 20 to 30 pages in length and consists of three sections: Part I - Vision Statement; Part II - Planned Experiences; and Part III - Credit Checklist/Courseplan.
-The IDP should contain only brief descriptions of the various documentation types.
+Formerly referred to as the Individual Development Plan (IDP), the Leadership and Learning Plan (LLP) is where participants develop and outline a plan as to how the competencies will be fulfilled.
+This LLP typically reflects past documented experience, as well as future experience, based on theories and practices learned during the Leadership orientation and other program experiences.
+The LLP is usually 20 to 30 pages in length and consists of three sections: Part I - Vision Statement; Part II - Planned Experiences; and Part III - Credit Checklist/Courseplan.
+The LLP should contain only brief descriptions of the various documentation types.